lchen723/MIS-ATE/README.md

-# MIS-ATE
-This repository contains additional information for the manuscript entitled "Nonparametric Estimation for Propensity Scores with Misclassified Treatments"
+This repository contains additional information for the manuscript entitled "Nonparametric Estimation for Propensity Scores with Misclassified Treatments" written by Li-Pang Chen.